-- Organizers of assemblies are required to have a residence permit or citizenship; - Underage persons are not allowed to organize or participate in assemblies; - Assemblies are not allowed in the centre of the city, instead authorities redirect them to a park outside the city centre; - Limitations, because of a public health emergency, are introduced to assemblies but not to other types of mass gatherings (both indoors and outdoors).
+- Organizers of assemblies are required to have a residence permit or citizenship; - Organizers of assemblies of a political nature in private spaces that are not publicly accessible to the public are still required to notify the authorities; - Underage persons are not allowed to organize or participate in assemblies; - Assemblies are not allowed in the centre of the city, instead authorities redirect them to a park outside the city centre; - Limitations, because of a public health emergency, are introduced to assemblies but not to other types of mass gatherings (both indoors and outdoors). - State authorities are allowed by law or regulation to intervene in online assemblies or shut down the internet to stop people from organising them, taking part in or publicizing them.

-2. Spontaneous assemblies, simultaneous assemblies and counter assemblies are allowed by law advance notice if giving advance notice is impracticable.
+2. Spontaneous assemblies, simultaneous assemblies and counter assemblies are allowed by law

+Spontaneous assemblies are assemblies whose initiation and deployment represent a direct and immediate response to the events which; from the point of view of the participants, the response cannot be postponed.
+Spontaneous assemblies should be exempted from the requirement to give advance notice if giving advance notice is impracticable.
 As long as a spontaneous assembly remains peaceful, public authorities should protect and facilitate it.
 Spontaneous assemblies may not necessarily have an identifiable organizer.
 A street gathering of a sports team's supporters to celebrate their team's victory immediately after a game is an example of a spontaneous assembly with no specific organizer; it should not be required to undergo regular notification procedures, and should be facilitated as long as it remains peaceful.